opentwilight/libtwilight/readme.md

 # libtwilight

-This is an open source, clean slate implementation of a micro kernel for Wii/GC homebrew.
+This is an open source, clean slate implementation of a micro kernel for Wii/GC homebrew with no dependencies.

 This library aims provide a suitable foundation for writing high-perfomance games and apps that take full advantage of the hardware.